bruno-f7s/portfolio/airbnb-porto-2023/README.md

 The graphic clearly shows a positive trend.
 Of course, one thing can lead to another, but this can still be a good assumption because (1) not every guest leaves a review and (2) the listings with higher reviews have been visited before and therefore new occupancies are not changing that numbers.
 This occupancy rate we are looking at is actually referring to the next number of days an unit is sold within the next 90 days.

-Another thing I thought it would be interesting to see, was if superhosts (which typically are a good reference for a guest) actually had higher occupancy rates than the normal hosts.
+Another thing I thought it might be worth looking at, was if superhosts (which typically are a good reference for a guest) actually had higher occupancy rates than the normal hosts.

 ![occupancy rate by host by period](https://github.com/bruno-f7s/portfolio/assets/68636948/1a242dea-fd3c-4677-b759-9577899b5c7c)

-The table above shows some interesting information: In the colder months were the occupancy rate in general is lower, the normal hosts had a higher average occupancy rate and in the higher season the superhosts actually had a higher average occupancy rate.
-It seems that has the occupancy rate increases, so the difference of the average occupancy rates between the two types of hosts increases.
+The table above shows some interesting information: In the colder months, when the occupancy rate is generally lower, the regular hosts had a higher average occupancy rate and in the higher season the superhosts actually had a higher average occupancy rate.
+It seems that as the occupancy rate increases, so the difference of the average occupancy rates between the two types of hosts increases.
 This trend of course cannot be validated using only this amount of data, but it was an interesting fact nonetheless.

 Finally, I looked at the whole distribution of the listings by the occupancy rate for these two categories of hosts: